SEND Information Report

 Close contact is maintained with all staff, so that any mismatch in pupil ability and achievement that is not identified through the above procedure, can be discussed, and any necessary course of action can be implemented.
 Initial specific assessments may be carried out with a child to aid the referral to the correct external agency (and provide more information for the referral if necessary).
 If it is then deemed appropriate, advice is sought from external agencies (see Section C 'Who are the other people providing services to children with an SEN in this academy?') who may agree to meet and assess a child, following information being provided by academy/home.

 Those pupils with behavioural problems will also be identified and supported accordingly.
-A separate Student Services team, deal directly with these students on a daily basis, who present with behaviour issues which impact on their learning.
-In accordance with the academy's Achievement Folder, students who get 20 behaviour points over 5 consecutive days placed on a PIP (Personal Improvement Plan) and monitored on a daily basis.
+A separate Student Services team deal directly with these children on a daily basis, supporting those children with behaviour issues, which impact on their learning.
+In accordance with the Academy's Achievement Folder, children who receive 15 behaviour points over 5 consecutive days are placed on a PIP (Personal Improvement Plan) and monitored on a daily basis; this information is shard with parents and carers.

 Who are the best people to talk to in this school about my child's difficulties with learning/Special Educational Needs?

-- The Special Educational Needs Coordinator (SENCO) Debbie Wright has the overall responsibility for provision for those with Special Educational Needs.
+- The Special Educational Needs Coordinator (SENCO) Allie Biddle has the overall responsibility for provision for those with Special Educational Needs.

 - Coordinate all the support for children with special educational needs (SEN) and develop the academy's SEN Policy to make sure all children get a consistent, high quality response to meeting their needs in academy.